-4. Deputy Chief

-- a.
-Make a final determination for Level of Control 3 (serious injury) unless deviation from progressive discipline and/or departmental charges are recommended. - b.
-If deviation from progressive discipline and/or departmental charges are recommended, forward the investigative packet to the Discipline/Grievance Section for a just cause review, then to the Chief of Police. - c.
-Cause the involved personnel to be notified of the final determination when no discipline or progressive discipline not resulting in departmental charges is the result. - d.
-Forward the investigative packet to: - (1) Human Resources Bureau if discipline was issued, or - (2) IAB for filing if no discipline was issued. - 5.
-Human Resources Bureau - a.
+- 4. Deputy Chief - a.
+Make a final determination for Level of Control 3 with serious injury unless deviation from progressive discipline and/or departmental charges are recommended. - (1) If deviation from progressive discipline and/or departmental charges are recommended, forward the investigative packet to the Discipline/ Grievance Section for a just cause review, then to the Chief of Police. - b.
+Cause the involved personnel to be notified of the final determination when no discipline or progressive discipline not resulting in departmental charges is the result. - c.
+Forward the investigative packet to: - (1) Human Resources if discipline was issued, or - (2) IAB for filing if no discipline was issued. - 5.
+Human Resources Personnel - a.
 Record discipline into the Discipline Tracking System and file in the employee's Master Personnel File. - b.
 Forward the remaining investigative packet to IAB. - 6.
 Internal Affairs Bureau - a.
 Record the incident in the involved personnel's IAB database record. - b.
-Maintain the original Use of Force Report.

-E. Level of Control 4 and 5

-- 1. Involved Personnel - a.
+Maintain the original Use of Force Report. - F. Levels of Control 4, 5, 6, and 7 - 1.
+Involved Personnel - a.
 Cause any needed medical aid to be rendered. - b.
 Immediately notify, or cause notification of, an on-duty supervisor. - c.
 Complete a Use of Force Report and give it to the investigating supervisor. - 2.
 Investigating Supervisor - a.
 Identify and interview the following: - (1) Involved Division personnel - (2) All available witnesses - (3) The subject upon whom the use of force was used - b.
 Review the Use of Force Report. - c.
 Complete an administrative investigation. - d.
 Complete a Data Processing Worksheet; attach the Use of Force Report, a copy of the Arrest Information form, and the administrative investigation; and forward the packet through the involved personnel's chain of command.

-3. Commander
+3. Assistant Chief